marcinkuzminski/rhodecode/docs/setup.rst

 Next, you need to create the databases used by RhodeCode.
-I recommend that you use sqlite (default) or postgresql.
+I recommend that you use postgresql or sqlite (default).
 If you choose a database other than the default ensure you properly adjust the db url in your production.ini configuration file to use this other database.
-Create the databases by running the following command::
+RhodeCode currently supports postgresql, sqlite and mysql databases.
+Create the database by running the following command::

     paster setup-app production.ini